mjimenezj/Portfolio/Projects/Project_2/README.md

 <p align="center"> <img src="Images/all_binders.png" alt="Imagen" width="600" /> </p>

-Two characteristics are observed:
+Two characteristics can be observed:

 - The first is that RFDiffusion tends to favor alpha-helices over beta-sheets.
-To address this, the model `inference.ckpt_override_path=models/Complex_beta_ckpt.pt` can be used.
+To change this behavior, the model `inference.ckpt_override_path=models/Complex_beta_ckpt.pt` can be used.
 However, it has not been extensively validated experimentally, so I have decided not to use it.
 - Second, not all structures will be valid as binders, as some are too elongated (i.e., model nº 10 or 18) and will not specifically bind to PD-1.
 Although with only 20 structures it is possible to filter visually the best ones, a criterion can be established.
 The **radius of gyration** is used to determine how compact a protein is, so let's use it.

 > **Note:** if desired, binders can be designed *a priori* by setting a radius of gyration threshold.